EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/commodities_io.rst

 Output Commodities
 ==================

-Output commodities are the commodities produced (also called products in MUSE) by each technology.
+Output commodities are the commodities produced by each technology.
 They are defined in a csv file which describes the commodity outputs from each technology, defined per unit of technology activity.
 Emissions, such as CO2 (produced from fuel combustion and reactions), CH4, N2O, F-gases, can also be accounted